programmfabrik/easydb-documentation/content/tools/csvimport/examples/datatypes/_index.en.md

 <br>

-## Repeatable linking
+## Nested Fields

-If the target field is a so-called multiple field in which another object type is referenced, all entries to be linked in the CSV file must be written in one cell and separated with a break.
+If the target field is a so-called nested field in which another object type is referenced, all entries to be linked in the CSV file must be written in one cell and separated with a break.
 Use double quotes to import entries that contain a break or separator.

 | id   | keywords                                      |
 | ---- | --------------------------------------------- |